MustLive/DAVOSET/readme.txt

 Added new services into list_full.txt.
 Improved identification of the page at sending request.
-Fixed bug with iterator $i at testing list.
+Fixed bug with iterator at testing a list.

 18.07.2010 v.1.0.5